| THE MYTHIC IMAGINATION | |||||||||||

 ![]() |

-and lectured on Mythology at Birkbeck College of Extra-Mural Studies, University
+lectured on Mythology at Birkbeck College of Extra-Mural Studies,

-Hymns for Penguin Classics (2003).
-She is the co-author, with Anne
+translated The Homeric Hymns for Penguin Classics (2003).
+She is the

-The Myth of the Goddess: Evolution of an Image
+co-author, with Anne Baring, of The Myth of the Goddess: Evolution of an

 ||||||||||